Clayton-Noyes/mission-data-technical-assessment/README.md

 # Welcome!

-Hello Mission Data, I would like to present to you my application for managing a journal and their entries.
-This small rails application is very easy to set up and get running.
-Let's jump into it.
+Hello Mission Data, I would like to present to you my application for managing journals and their entries.

+## About

+I decided to take the approach that these journals and entries are more like established journals, that way the data could be a little more interesting.
+Each journal concerns a different aspect that I find interesting: Star Wars, Hot Rods, Technology, and History.
+Then each entry is a pseudo "article".
+For example the History journal has an entry about the Lipizzaner stallions of WWII.

 ## Install Dependencies